 As previously mentioned we see an increasing number of people who have been told or believe that the pain they feel is caused by scar tissue.
 Scar tissue is produced in different amounts from person to person and there are cases where scar tissue is a factor in people’s pain – from our experience scar tissue usually has little to do with pain.
 Either that or we can remove it with our magic hands!
 It would also suggest that millions of years of evolution has been a waste of time if the way we heal ourselves causes pain.

 So whilst it may be a factor in your pain it is unlikely to be the sole cause of the problem and is therefore fixable.
 Good to hear hey?
 But how do we go about doing such a thing?
 First we need to understand what else can cause our pain to understand how it can be sorted.
-We talk in more detail about this subject in our Blog 50 Shades Of Pain.
+We talk in more detail about this subject in our article What Is Pain?.

 What Is Causing My Pain?